alan-turing-institute/data-safe-haven/new_dsg_environment/azure-runbooks/dsg_build_instructions.md

 - Publish the Remote Desktop Web Client using: `Publish-RDWebClientPackage -Type Production -Latest` (don't worry about the warning `WARNING: Using the Remote Desktop web client with per-device licensing is not supported.`.
 We are not using per-device licencing)

-    - If there are any problems running the `Publish-RDWebClientPackage` command, go onto the next step to configure SSL on the RDS Gateway and then return to re-run this step.

-### Configure DNS record for RDS server
-To make this Remote Desktop Service accessible from the internet an A record will need to be added to the DNS Zone for the domain associated with the DSG.

-- Create a DNS zone for the DSG in the SHM subscription at `Resource Groups -> RG_SHM_DNS -> dgroup<dsg-id>.co.uk`.

-- Create or update an A record with the name `rds` and as its value matching the external IP address that is assigned to the `RDS_NIC1` resource within the Azure Portal.

-### Configuration of SSL on RDS Gateway

-- Ensure you have [Certbot](https://certbot.eff.org/) installed.
-This required using a Mac or Linux computer.

-- Ensure you have the latest version of the Safe Haven repository from [https://github.com/alan-turing-institute/data-safe-haven](https://github.com/alan-turing-institute/data-safe-haven).

-- Open a Powershell terminal and navigate to the `new_dsg_environment/dsg_deploy_scripts/04_create_rds/` directory of the Safe Haven repository

-- Ensure you are logged into the Azure within PowerShell using the command: `Connect-AzAccount`

-- Run the `./Create_Or_Renew_Ssl_Cert.ps1` script, providing the DSG ID when prompted

 ### Configuration of RDS remote apps on on RDS Session Hosts
 #### RDS Session Server 1 (Remote app server)